CaiqueCoelho/deep-learning/fastai-20/my-notes/fastai-nov.2020.md

       Ex vision:  fastai/nbs/07_vision.core.ipynb
       https://github.com/fastai/fastai/blob/master/nbs/07_vision.core.ipynb
     - #hide, :s, :note -- commands for producing printed book.
-    - In Data Cleanup step, interactive combo-box selection -- produced with "nbdev".
-It's a Jupyter Widget.
+    - In Data Cleanup step, interactive combo-box selection -- is a Jupyter Widget, ***ipywidgets***.
+    - Voila is a browser-rendering service, so users who do not know about Jupyter Notebook can interact with "widgets".
+    - I think these use ***nbdev*** package.

   * Later - Ubuntu workspace remove:
     * Fastai folders, except keep 1.
 Maybe on C:/python side.
 Update from Github.